Lanchavi/Cyclone_Intensity_Prediction/README.md

 difficult for people to plan for natural catastrophes like TCs, which severely damage infrastructure and do great harm to people.
-A behavioral shift in TCs could directly increase the economic harm they cause, from $28 billion in 2010 to $68 billion by 2100, according to the World Bank's 2012 annual report [3].
+A behavioral shift in TCs could directly increase the economic harm they cause, from $28 billion in 2010 to $68 billion by 2100, according to the World Bank's 2012 annual report.
 The NHC forecasts tropical cyclone intensity, magnitude, and structure as well as rainfall, tropical cyclones associated with hurricanes, and the likelihood of tropical cyclones within 48 hours
 ## Problem Statement: